This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ask your child's caregiver before you give your child any medicine on the day of his procedure.
-Bring a list of your child's medicines or the medicine bottles when you take your child to see his caregiver.
-Tell caregivers if your child takes herbs, food supplements, or over-the-counter medicine.
+- Ask your child's healthcare provider before you give your child any medicine on the day of his procedure.
+Bring a list of your child's medicines or the medicine bottles when you take your child to see his healthcare provider.
+Tell healthcare providers if your child takes herbs, food supplements, or over-the-counter medicine.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - A band may be tightened around your child's arm.
-This helps caregivers see his veins.
-The band also stops blood from flowing into the vein while caregivers place the catheter.
-Your child's caregiver may give him local anesthetic (numbing medicine) in the area where his catheter will be placed.
+This helps healthcare providers see his veins.
+The band also stops blood from flowing into the vein while healthcare providers place the catheter.
+Your child's healthcare provider may give him local anesthetic (numbing medicine) in the area where his catheter will be placed.

-- Your child's caregiver will put a needle through your child's skin and into his vein.
-If you child needs a PICC, it will be threaded until it ends in the larger vein near his heart.
+- Your child's healthcare provider will put a needle through your child's skin and into his vein.
+If your child needs a PICC, it will be threaded until it ends in the larger vein near his heart.
 If your child needs a midline catheter, it will be inserted and threaded to a vein in his armpit.
-Have your older child tell his caregiver if he feels pain or tingling while the catheter is being placed.
-Tell your younger child's caregiver if it looks like your child is in pain.
+Have your older child tell his healthcare provider if he feels pain or tingling while the catheter is being placed.
+Tell your younger child's healthcare provider if it looks like your child is in pain.

 - The needle and sheath (covering) will be removed, and the catheter will be left in the vein.
-Caregivers may secure the catheter to your child's skin with tape or stitches.
+Healthcare providers may secure the catheter to your child's skin with tape or stitches.
 A new bandage will be placed over the area to keep it clean and to help prevent infection.

 After your child's procedure:

-If your child has a PICC, a chest x-ray will be done to show caregivers the location of the catheter tip
+If your child has a PICC, a chest x-ray will be done to show healthcare providers the location of the catheter tip